lydiabower/blog/_posts/2017-08-10-team-talk-should-you-hire-a-specialist-or-generalist.md

 author: Lydia Bower
 date: '2017-08-10 T00:00:00.000Z'
 ---
 _How do we decide who to hire to scale our startup?
 When you’re building a new business, getting the right people on board is vital.
-Our Head of Engineering, Pete explains our thought process when it comes to hiring._
+Our Head of Engineering, Pete, explains our thought process when it comes to hiring._

 ![Hiring specialists vs generalists]({{site.baseurl}}/images/post_images/SpecialistsVsGeneralists.jpg)